Get an annual AARP membership for only $12. Limited time offer.

 Did You Know?
 The average life expectancy in the United States is 73.5 for men and 79.3 for women.1

 Your age can have a major impact on the way you live and what choices you make before and during retirement.
 If you anticipate living for another 30 years, you’ll want to make sure that you have the savings and retirement income to cover it.
-On the other hand, if your life probability is only a few remaining years, you’ll likely prioritize getting your affairs in order, ensuring that you can leave something for your loved ones.
+On the other hand, if your life expectancy is only a few remaining years, you’ll likely prioritize getting your affairs in order, ensuring that you can leave something for your loved ones.
 In either case, having an idea of your life expectancy now can help you make the right decisions for yourself and your family.

-What Factors Can Affect Your Life Span?
+What Factors Can Affect Your Lifespan?

-There are dozens of factors that can affect your life span, but your current age and gender are the two most important components.
+There are dozens of factors that can affect your lifespan, but your current age and gender are the two most important components.
 When calculating things like insurance rates and annuity payouts, companies and regulatory agencies often use actuarial life calculations.
 The Social Security Administration provides a detailed table of actuarial life spans every year.
 These calculations not only provide you with your estimated life expectancy based on your gender and current age, but also the probability of death within a year.2 However, these tables aren’t very easy to read and interpret, which is why it’s much easier to use a life expectancy calculator.

 Pro Tip: